-12. I organized an in-person gathering with the team and incurred a fine due to the Ontario stay-at-home order (O. Reg.
-11/21) that started at 12:01 am on January 14, 2021.
+12. I organized an in-person gathering with the team and incurred a fine due to laws or regulations.
 Will you reimburse me for the fine and/or the legal fees that I incur from contesting the fine?

 No, you are fully responsible for the fine and/or any legal fees you incur as you seek to contest the fine.
-As we said earlier in this document, laws and Section 22 Orders issued under the Health Protection and Promotion Act can override any of our guidelines.
+As we stated earlier in this document, laws and Section 22 Class Orders and/or Letters of Instruction issued under the Health Protection and Promotion Act can override any of our guidelines.
 Public health measures and restrictions are subject to change, which is why we recommend that you always obtain the latest information from the government and/or your local public health unit.